FarronF/limerick-council-meetings/meetings/2015/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th July 2015.md

 The Council owns a number of strategic sites in the Metropolitan District;

 these are in the main identified in Limerick 2030.
+Development proposals
+---
-Development proposals--- 11
+11

 are being advanced for these sites in accordance with this Economic and